Kewpie: Composition and celluloid: 1916–1930s

 After World War I began in Europe, production of the bisque Kewpie dolls moved from Germany to France and Belgium, due to rising tensions after the assassination of Archduke Franz Ferdinand.
 Around this time, the dolls also began to be produced in the United States, made of composition material rather than bisque, due to bisque's fragility.
 The manufacturers also began to increase the sizes of the dolls, producing 22 in versions in addition to the 12 in versions.
 The American composition dolls also had the distinctive heart-shaped decal on the chest, reading "Kewpies, des. & copyright by Rose O'Neill."
 Like the original bisque models, some of the composition Kewpies were also hand-signed by O'Neill, and they all included jointed arms.

 In the mid-1920s, small-sized celluloid versions of Kewpies appeared, and were often given out as prizes at carnivals.
 Many of the celluloid versions were mainly manufactured in Japan, unlicensed, and were of a lower quality than other Kewpies.
 During this time, many Kewpies were sold with clothing, as well.

+After noticing a trend of Westernization in Japan following 1923’s Great Kantō Earthquake, Toichiro Nakashima of the Shokuhin Kogyo company began working to manufacture Kewpie Mayonnaise, inspired by his years spent in the United States and United Kingdom an overseas intern of the then Japan Department of Agriculture and Commerce.
+The newly established company used the brand name Kewpie due to the popularity of the Kewpie doll in Japan at the time, adopting the doll as the product’s logo.
+Kewpie went on to become the best-selling mayonnaise in Japan.